The Wish List (novel): Plot summary

 Meg Finn is a teenage girl who tries to rob local pensioner Lowrie McCall's house to get money and run away from her abusive stepfather Franco.
 She is the accomplice of a local thug named Belch and his pit bull.
 Lowrie interrupts their break-in, prompting Belch's dog to attack him.
 Belch refuses to call the dog off, until Meg takes Lowrie's shotgun and tries to force Belch to call an ambulance.
 Belch snatches the shotgun, forcing Meg to flee.
 Belch corners her at an old gas tank and fires a warning shot at Meg, meaning to scare her, but hits the gas tank, which explodes, killing Meg, Belch and his dog instantly.
 Meg's spirit gets into the tunnel leading to her Heaven/Hell and also meets Belch's and his dog's spirit fused together.
 The Belch-dog hybrid is immediately sent to Hell, but Meg remains trapped in the tunnel.

 Interested in Meg due to the cruel revenge she inflicted on her stepfather, Satan orders his right hand Beelzebub to get Meg's spirit to hell.
 Beelzebub investigates Meg's situation with the help of St. Peter, who decides if mortals deserve to be allowed to enter heaven, and both are surprised to discover that Meg's good intentions are balanced by her sinful actions.
 Unbeknownst to St. Peter, Beelzebub has the technology wizard Myishi send Belch and the hologram Elph to capture Meg.
 Meg learns her situation from the tunnel mite Flit, and through his guidance returns to earth as a spirit.
 With no other purpose, she decides to do some good by helping the injured Lowrie to complete his wish list, four wrongs in his disastrous life that he feels he must right.
 The first wish sees Lowrie find the courage to kiss his first love, now a famous television host.
-Although Meg is attacked by Blech, the completion of the wish blasts the dog-boy back to hell, taking him and Elph out of the picture for a time.
+Although Meg is attacked by Belch, the completion of the wish blasts the dog-boy back to hell, taking him and Elph out of the picture for a time.
 Meg and Lowrie complete the second wish—break into Croke Park and score a goal—without too much incident.
 The third wish is more problematic; Lowrie wishes to punch Brendan Ball, an old school bully, but when Meg helps Lowrie find the man, Brendan invites Lowrie into his house, then apologises for his actions, leading Lowrie to decide against punching him.